 Text accompanying Charlotte Prodger’s SaF05 at Scotland + Venice, 2019

 Lions leave uneven tracks.
 While imprints from their front paws are usually unclear, impressions from their hind metacarpal pads and four lobes are often intact.
-This is because a lion’s walk is both soft and heavy. they op their front feet at the wrist as they go, while pounding their back legs against the ground.
+This is because a lion’s walk is both soft and heavy.
+They flop their front feet at the wrist as they go, while pounding their back legs against the ground.
 Prints, scat, sonic communication and the behaviour of other animals can complement technology in the search for lions.
 This is a uniquely human pursuit, since lions top their food chain. they tend to fall pray to other animals only when young, ill or if separated from their pride.

 In SaF05, charlotte Prodger follows indexical signs like footprints in order to track a rare subject, a maned lioness for which she searches but never finds.
 This trail is mediated through footage from a camera trap, material recorded on a smartphone, and high-resolution video shot through long-lens cameras and by drone. sequenced on multiple timelines of digital editing software, the progression of images appears like a hallucinatory ow of unstable representations and shifting intensities.

 This is where the animal comes in.
 The film takes its rhythms and its name from SaF05, also known as Mmamoriri, or ‘hairy princess’, an animal both like other lionesses and not.
 What we know of her habits is what has been observed and weighed against the rest of her breed in the Okavango Delta, Botswana.
 As with other females, she exhibits scent marking behaviour and mates with males.
 However, she is prone to an overt marking posture more commonly seen in males and has been known to mount females.
 She roars at a higher than normal rate, is likely to be infertile, and spends most of her time alone.
 Perhaps she is less vulnerable because of her size.
 She has been known to kill in plain sight.